MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/agent-does-not-receive-chat.md

 ---
 title: Agent doesn't receive a chat
-description: Provides a resolution for the issue where an agent doesn't receive a chat in Dynamics 365 Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
+description: Provides a resolution for the issue where an agent doesn't receive a chat in Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
 ---